-We believe that everyday consumers can help empower disadvantaged communities by purchasing the ethically sourced goods in the international marketplace.
-For us is very important not only to provide sustainable incomes for the producer-communities, but also to build a place to buy ethically sourced products making an Economic Integration possible.
-We work with local artisans from Brazil helping the local economy.
-The Idea is to make it possible for Woman to work from home and build a sustainable way of life .
+We believe that everyday consumers can help empower disadvantaged communities by buying ethically sourced goods on the international market.
+For us, it is very important not only to ensure sustainable incomes for producer communities, but also to create a place to buy ethically sourced products that enable economic inclusion.